christophhart/hise_documentation/hise-modules/sound-generators/Readme.md

 icon:     /images/icon_speaker
 ---

-A sound generator is a HISE module that takes MIDI input and creates audio output.
+A sound generator is a HISE module that takes incoming MIDI data to generate audio signals.

 ## Signal Path